KonjikiNoYami1991/vpy2x/README.md

  - repeat the operation until all jobs are added
  - click on "Start" and wait

+##Notes
+ - This is not another job server watcher, it simply manage encode jobs via GUI the same way of VSEdit Job Server Watcher.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.